Protected bicycle lanes

-Separated bicycle lanes are dedicated bike lanes where concrete medians and planters, bicycle parking corrals, or vehicle parking lanes, act as dividers between vehicle traffic and cyclists.
+Protected bicycle lanes are dedicated bike lanes with concrete medians and planters, bicycle parking corrals, or vehicle parking lanes that divide them from vehicle traffic.

-When pedestrians know that cyclists won't be using the sidewalks, pedestrians experience greater feelings of comfort when walking.
+When pedestrians know that cyclists won't be using the sidewalks, pedestrians experience greater feelings of comfort when walking, as well.

 Painted bike lanes and separated bike lanes

-This drawing shows the difference between the previously painted bike lane and the current separated bike lanes on Hornby Street.
+This drawing shows the difference between the previously painted bike lane and the current protected bike lanes on Hornby Street.